 - Bring a First Aid Kit

 Go through your boating first aid kit and revise what’s in there.
-While the bandages, gauze and antiseptic cream should already be there you can add a few more things like motion sickness medication, especially if someone is traveling by boat for the first time.
-Add some antihistamine medicine for allergies, decongestant, and pain medication.
+While the bandages, gauze, and antiseptic cream should already be there, you can add a few more things like motion sickness medication, especially if someone is traveling by boat for the first time.
+Add some antihistamine medicine for allergies, decongestants, and pain medication.
 You should always have something for a fever.
 Don’t forget to bring your medication if you have it prescribed by the doctor.
 It is very important to check if you need any vaccines for the area you are traveling to.
 Insect repellent is also a big must-have on board.